01 of 10

 The mural depicts a documented phone call between Dr. Dewey's wife Emily and Dr. Alfred Eide on December 26, 1931, after Dr. Dewey suffered a stroke.
 The mural was painted by Richard Currier and is located on the side of Don's Carpet.
 It measures 60 feet wide by 11 feet tall.Continue to 5 of 10 below.

 Caladiums.
 The colorful plants have given Lake Placid the distinction of being the "Caladium Capital of the World."
 Captain Theodore W. Webb was one of the first Caladium growers in the 1930s.
 He discovered the bulbs while on a trip to Tampa, put them in the ground when he got home... and we might say the rest is history.
 I can be said that Caladiums have become to Lake Placid what the tulip fields are to Holland.

 Captain Webb also was noted for owning the first and only service station between Sebring and West Palm Beach and he also sponsored the Golden Gloves Boxing Club, known as the Thursday Night Fights.
-All his interests are depicted in this mural that can be found on the side of Davis and Tompkins, Attorneys at Law, offices and was painted by Richard Currier.
-In the foreground planted around the tree you will see the Captain's beloved Caladiums growing.Continue to 6 of 10 below.
+All his interests are depicted in this mural that can be found on the side of Davis and Tompkins, Attorneys at Law, offices and were painted by Richard Currier.
+In the foreground planted around the tree, you will see the Captain's beloved Caladiums growing.Continue to 6 of 10 below.

 06 of 10

 The Turpentine Industry Mural

 During the turn of the century, turpentine was a large industry that created many jobs.
 A "chipper" would remove the bark of a tree with an ax and cut a "cat face" and insert a metal strip that allowed the pine gum to drain into a clay pot.
 The pots were emptied into barrels and loaded onto wagons were drawn by mules where they were taken to stills and the turpentine was refined.